SilverLuhtoja/budgy/README.md

 FINALLY:
-1. Make it installable on Windows/Linux
+1. Make it installable on
+    1. ~~Windows~~
+    2. Linux
+2. Fix bugs:
+    1. File path problems
-2. When VISUALS update then make a Quick Tutorial/Guide, how systems work.
+3. When VISUALS update then make a Quick Tutorial/Guide, how systems work.